Forien/foundryvtt-forien-easy-polls/README.md

 * Thanks to Discord member Vathraq for the idea for this module!
 * Thanks to flamewave000 for providing Dialog Macro that became part of the module (Set up a Poll!
 Dialog)
+* Thanks to doumoku for providing Japanese translations

 ## Support